Zephyr Kite Steering

 Modeling Controller Housing:

-• Using parametric modeling with care and intention and modeling the full assembly in one file, I was able to create a CAD model in Fusion 360 that is easy to update quickly as need arises.
+Using parametric modeling with care and intention and modeling the full assembly in one file, I created a CAD model in Fusion 360 that is easy to update quickly as needed.
+This dramatically reduces the time needed to implement new ideas and design changes.

 First iteration: